VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

     	The maximum step when /api/v1/query_range handler adjusts points with timestamps closer than -search.latencyOffset to the current time.
 The adjustment is needed because such points may contain incomplete data (default 1m0s)
   -search.minStalenessInterval duration
     	The minimum interval for staleness calculations.
 This flag could be useful for removing gaps on graphs generated from time series with irregular intervals between samples.
 See also '-search.maxStalenessInterval'
+  -search.noStaleMarkers
+    	Set this flag to true if the database doesn't contain Prometheus stale markers, so there is no need in spending additional CPU time on its handling.
+Staleness markers may exist only in data obtained from Prometheus scrape targets
   -search.queryStats.lastQueriesCount int
     	Query stats for /api/v1/status/top_queries is tracked on this number of last queries.
 Zero value disables query stats tracking (default 20000)
   -search.queryStats.minQueryDuration duration